tomkmec/beit-test-01/README.md

 ## Level 2

-Same as level 1, but use [data-scarse.json](data-scarse.json) as data source.
+Same as level 1, but use [data-scarse.json](data-scarse.json) (or [data-scarse.csv](data-scarse.csv)) as data source.
 This file does not contain all data points.
 Where the data is missing, find a value using linear interpolation from nearest datapoints before and after desired time stamp.

 ## Level 3